yodrew/darkroomretreat/manuscript/introduction.md

 I first heard about darkroom retreating in 2004 from my former guru, Purna Steinitz.
 An American Hindu, he had heard about its use in Ayurveda.
 "Apparently, after a few weeks of it, one comes out completely renewed," he said.
 I found the idea very strange.
 A budding hygienist and attracted to spirituality's Apollonian upper world, I thought we needed _light_.
 But like a lot of earthy things Purna said, the idea of renewal in darkness stayed with me.

 A year later, I moved to an ecovillage in Oregon.
 I hit it off with the old village maintenance man, a hippy-from-birth (since his dad was a beatnik).
-Name of Finn Po.
+Name of [____Finn Po____](.
 Scrawny guy.
 Lots of energy.
 Wizard-level resourcefulness.
 Full of wry optimistic sayings as well as good-natured quips about people's hang-ups.
 Drinks his own pee and lives in a tiny geodesic dome he built out of garbage 20 years ago.

 Naturally, Finn also had a darkroom.